On Stu's nose there was a reddish bump,

 but pimple relationships never last.

 This is a poem about the rise and fall of friendships and accepting your own imperfections.
 Did you ever worry about your looks?
 Did you have blemishes that you wanted to hide from everyone?
 It’s a beautiful thing when you can embrace your flaws – but maybe not literally like Stu did.
 You can love yourself without taking things too far.
+Accept your flaws and learn to live with a few pimples, they’re bound to happen.
+Make those flaws into strengths or just work around them.
+A dermatologist, or friends and family will understand and help you in this.

 It’s also important to choose good friends who won’t go kersplut on you when things get tough.
 Friends may come and go for reasons out of their control like changing schools, but the ones who care most can still be there for a phone call or encouraging email when it’s needed most.
 You need people who will stick around and help you out.
 You also need to spend a bit of time each week thinking about your friends and how you can be there for them too.
 Choose good friends, preferably friends who aren’t filled with puss.